 You can assign trunk group numbers 4-9 to channels to make them available for outbound calls.
-For details, see "Routing outbound calls" on page 2-60.
+You cannot combine PRI channels with BRI channels in the same trunk group.
+For details, see "Routing outbound calls" on page 2-33.